CPUjoker303/netlify2.0/content/posts/best-video-card-for-i9-9900k-i9-10980hk-i9-9900k-2021-updated.md

 {{</singlep>}}

 The KO is just EVGA branding for the RTX 2060.
-Basically RTX 2060 KO is at a very low price, and the card is supposed to come at approximately three hundred dollars plus tax.
-The RTX 2060 KO is providing insane performance.
+Basically RTX 2060 KO is at a very low price, and the video card is supposed to come at approximately three hundred dollars plus tax.
+The RTX 2060 KO best affordable GPU is providing insane performance.

-The RTX 2060 is a peculiar graphics card, and it boasts the same GPU as it is the bigger brother of 2070, but with only 1920 active Cuda cores versus 23:04 and while the 2070 sports 8 gigabytes of VRAM, which is a fair amount of card of its caliber.
+The RTX 2060 is a peculiar gaming graphics card, and it boasts the same GPU as it is the bigger brother of 2070, but with only 1920 active Cuda cores versus 23:04 and while the 2070 sports 8 gigabytes of VRAM, which is a fair amount of card of its caliber.
 The RTX 2060 comes equipped with only six as memory bandwidth has reduced RTX intense cores stripped down, and TDP follows suit.
+It is best cheapest GPU ever.
 The card is the first affordable RTX graphics card.
 It is a beautiful graphics card.
 A few odd quirks firstly, the eight-pin (8-pin) supplemental power connector resides on the right face of the card, which means it will face toward the front your case, and since the PCB doesn’t reach this for over, the plug is actually an extension purely a cosmetic play from Nvidia start to keep the front face clean.

 #### Specifications